-The main findings from the project relate to valuation norms and standards; the matter of data, including energy performance certificates (EPCs); and the motivations and barriers to investment policy.
-Among a large number of findings which have been the subject of separate papers, some key findings have emerged:
+The main findings from the project relate to valuation norms and standards; the matter of data, including EPCs; and the motivations and barriers to investment policy motivation and barriers.
+Among a large number of findings which have been the subject of separate papers (Deliverables) some key findings have emerged: These are that

-- Valuation methods are inherently flexible and can accommodate the impact of sustainability.
-Further guidance for valuers must be developed but no new techniques are needed. - Energy efficiency labels do not currently play a key role in determining values in the residential rented sector but some energy characteristics, notably visual ones such as high-quality glazing, are factored in. - EPCs have raised awareness but could be more effective if consistency and ocurrency were improved. - Although EPCs do not exert a key role in determining value, there is often limited energy data availability and where there is data available, it does not readily integrate with valuations. - Despite this, moves to encourage investment in greater energy efficiency places a need for valuers to work with energy experts and develop greater knowledge around renewable energy sources and how they change the technology used in buildings. - The motivation to upgrade is based on a range of factors.
-For social housing providers; making capital gains through 'added value' is not the key driver.
+- Valuation methods are inherently flexible and can accommodate the impact of sustainability so whilst a need to further develop guidance to valuers, no new techniques are needed. - Energy Efficiency (EPC) labels do not currently play a key role in determining Values in the residential rented sector but some energy characteristics, notably visual ones such as high-quality glazing, are factored in. - Energy Performance Certificates have raised awareness but could be more effective if consistency and currency were improved. - Although EPCs do not exert a key role in determining value, there is often limited energy data availability is limited and where there is it does not readily integrate with valuations. - Despite this, moves to encourage investment in greater energy efficiency, places a need for valuers to work with energy experts or/and develop greater knowledge around renewable energy sources and how they change the technology used in buildings. - The motivation to upgrade is based on a range of factors: to social housing providers; making capital gains through 'value add' is not the key driver.

-All these findings have implications for the valuation professional body, building owners and policymakers.
+All these have implications for the valuation professional body, for building owners and many for policy makers.

+The findings have led to reflections and 'lessons learned'.
 The ambition to achieve a much more energy efficient stock is a journey.
-Progress has been made; the project has been able to explore the barriers and motivation to upgrades and found them to be complex.
-However ,clients are becoming more aware and financiers are beginning to connect energy efficiency to their own risk ratings,.
-But it remains the case that social housing providers are motivated, not just by financial returns on their investment, but by their mission to improve the comfort and wellbeing of their tenants and help lift them from fuel poverty.
+Progress has been made; the project has been able to interrogate the barriers and motivation to upgrades and found these to be complex, however as clients become more aware and as financiers begin to connect energy efficiency to their own risk ratings, so the case becomes clearer.
+But it remains the case that social housing providers are motivated, not just by investment financial returns but by their mission to improve the comfort and wellbeing of their tenants and help lift them from fuel poverty.

-Knowing that building attributes, rather than labels, matter more to value is important as it ties in with the due diligence processes and required skills of valuers and underscores their need to work alongside energy experts; this is in turn has an impact on professional fees.
+The findings that it is building attributes, rather than labels that matter more to value is important as it ties in with the due diligence processes and required skills of valuers and underscores their need to work alongside energy experts; this is turn has a consequential impact on professional fees.

-The issue of risk was important: it led to a deeper appreciation of the prospect that a 'green premium' achieved through energy upgrades may be a less compelling business case than the prospect of a 'brown discount' due to enhanced obsolescence as market demand changes.
+The issue of risk was important: it led to a deeper appreciation that the prospect of a 'green premium' achieved through energy upgrades may be a less compelling business case than the prospect of a 'brown discount' due to enhanced obsolescence as market demand changes.

 The findings, reflections and lessons learned have culminated in revised guidance to valuers specifically addressing the changing European landscape for residential values.